Print Options

 There are four nurse educator courses for a total of 12 credits.

-NRSG 692TEACHING AND LEARNING STRATEGIES3
+NRSG 692TEACHING AND LEARNING STRATEGIES IN CLINICAL AND SIMULATION3

 NRSG 693USING TECHNOLOGY TO ENHANCE TEACHING AND LEARNING STRATEGIES3